Get insider access

 Performance

-High-Pile Carpet Pick-Up
+High-Pile Carpet Pickup

-This vacuum's performance on high-pile carpet is also mediocre, beyond just the navigational issues we encountered in the Hard Floor performance test.
+This vacuum's performance on high-pile carpets is also mediocre, beyond just the navigational issues we encountered in the Hard Floor Pick-Up performance test.
 Despite its high advertised suction of 8000 Pa, it still tends to leave behind a significant amount of fine debris like sand that's been gently pressed into carpet fibers.
 Meanwhile, its side brush scatters around medium and bulky debris like rice and cereal instead of directing it towards the path of its brushroll.

 4.0